natgo/wt-wiki-scraper/wikitext-transpiled/ground/M109G%20(Italy).md

 Italy comes into play also, post-war they were lacking in a lot of sectors, so America would be generous enough to supply the Italian army with M44 self-propelled howitzers.
 However, they also soon desired a heavy SPH that would be mobile enough and be able to be operated in multiple types of environments.
 Eventually after a lot of discussions, the first batches of M109 is would be acquired by the Italian army in 1962.
 Initially, part of the deal with Italy included 221 M109s equipped with 155 mm cannons.
 Other part of the deal saw Italy purchase up to 62 versions of the M109A1B.
 Some of the original M109s were later upgraded by OTO Melara to the M109L standard which had been modified to utilize the 155 mm cannon made by OTO Melara.
 Italy improved the combat effectiveness of their M109s by adding a "rammer" which heavily reduced operator fatigue while also increasing the rate of fire of the vehicle.

 In terms of survivability, the M109 is not the most armoured vehicle there is, but it is said that it could withstand the majority of small arms fire and shell splinters that may happen to hit the vehicle when an enemy performs a counter artillery attack.
 However, that said, even the weakest HE or HEAT rounds would make short work of the M109, the platform houses its munitions at the back of the turret, so it is safe to say that it would not be able to hold its own against most ground vehicle threats if shot there.
 In terms of mobility, depending on the version, most M109s can reach speeds of up to 35 km/h, with an overall range of 216 miles.
-It is powered by a Detroit Diesel 8V71T engine which produces 450hp.
+It is powered by a Detroit Diesel 8V71T engine which produces 450 hp.

 The M109 has been combat proven in many theatres of war all around the world.
 The Italian army would mostly use the M109 for various missions and peacekeeping operations, for example during the Kosovo War, where it provided much needed artillery fire for the troops on the ground.
 Most sources however state that the majority if not all M109s that the Italian army had used, have been phased out during the early 2000s for the more modern and stronger PzH 2000 artillery piece.